mdcao/japsa/docs/source/tools/jsa.phylo.normalise.rst

 Synopsis
 ~~~~~~~~

-*jsa.phylo.normalise*: Scale branches of a tree so that the sum of branch lengths is equal to a value
+*jsa.phylo.normalise*: Scale branches of a phylogeny so that the sum of branch lengths is equal to a value

 ~~~~~
 Usage